 Policy #1

-Original: November 19, 2020

 Tipp City Public Library

 11 E. Main Street

 Tipp City, OH 45371

 Selection of Board Members

 As a term on the Tipp City Public Library (TCPL) Board expires or as a vacancy occurs, the Board of Trustees of the TCPL shall follow the “By-Laws of the TCPL Board” and the “Guidelines for Selection of TCPL Board Members.”
 The “Guidelines” shall be reviewed by the Operations and Facilities Committee of the Board every three years.